Samalayuca dune fields

-The Samalayuca dune fields, more traditionally known as Los Médanos (the dunes), or more recently referenced as Médanos de Samalayuca are a series of large but separated fields of sand dunes located in the northern part of the Mexican state of Chihuahua.
+The Samalayuca dune fields, also known as Los Médanos (The Dunes), or Médanos de Samalayuca are a series of large but separated fields of sand dunes located in the northern part of the Mexican state of Chihuahua.

-The dune fields are scattered over a wide expanse of desert to the south, southwest, and southeast of Ciudad Juárez.
-The dune fields are located in a 2000 km2 area known as the Samalayuca Desert.
+The Samalayuca dune fields are scattered over a wide expanse of desert to the south, southwest, and southeast of Ciudad Juárez.
+The dune fields are located in a 2000 sq km area known as the Samalayuca Desert.

 The Samalayuca Desert and its dune fields are part of the much larger Chihuahua Desert region.

-The best-known portion of the Samalayuca Dune Fields lies in and around the village of Samalayuca.
-These dune fields are the most noticeable because they lie across the much-traveled north-south route between Chihuahua City and El Paso del Norte (Ciudad Juarez-El Paso).
+The best-known portion of the Samalayuca dune fields lies in and around the village of Samalayuca.
+These dune fields are the most noticeable because they lie across the much-traveled north-south route between Chihuahua City and El Paso del Norte.

 Some of the dunes near Samalayuca are tall and dramatically shaped and marked by the wind.

 For centuries the sands of these dune fields were historically significant because they lay across the much-traveled north-south route between Chihuahua City and “The Pass of the North” at the site of the border cities of Ciudad Juárez and El Paso.

 Before the era of the modern highway and the railroad, travel by foot, horse, or oxen across this extended barrier of some 30 km of loose sand was laborious and dangerous, but travelers had the option of a longer detour around the east side of the dune fields.

 Today the dune fields are becoming known for their tourist and recreational potential and as a habitat for the many unique endemic species of plants and animals living in a rare ecosystem in the Samalayuca desert.

 These dunes were used for the exterior shots in the 1984 movie “Dune”.